dev-ai-lab/aws-architect/README.md

 ![drafted-kinesis-data-stream.png](media/messaging/drafted-kinesis-data-stream.png)

 **Kinesis Data Stream:**
+- It is a massively scalable and durable real-time data streaming
+- KDS make sure the streaming data is available to multiple real-time analytics applications, to S3, Lambda within 70 milliseconds of the data being collected.
+- Its streams scale from MBs to TBs per hour & scale from thousands to millions of PUTs per second
+- Adjust the throughput anytime
 - Retention between 1 day to 365 days
-- Ability to reprocess (replay) data
+- Ability to reprocess (replay) data or retry mechanism
 - Once data is inserted in Kinesis, it can’t be deleted (immutability)
 - Data that shares the same partition goes to the same shard (ordering) • Producers: AWS SDK, Kinesis Producer Library (KPL), Kinesis Agent
 - Consumers: